Vinay-kumar-code/Notion-Notes-AI-Summariser-N8N/README.md

 📜 License

-MIT License.
+GNU Public License.
 Free to use, modify, and share.

+If you like my work, feel free to star the repo.

+Open for contributions to this repo.